ryanhawthorne/IOIntroduction/README.md

 - Empirical Industrial Organisation and Consumer Choice: https://github.com/skranz/Empirical_IO_Course
 - Market analysis with econometrics and machine learning: https://github.com/skranz/MarketAnalysis

-# Setting up R, Latex and Github
+# Getting started: setting up R, Latex and Github

+## Download and install software

 We are going to use R, Latex and GitHub for reproducible research!
 It is free.
 Please download and install: